 This will involve ensuring you’re sticking to budgets and setting up contingency funds, employing certified trades and being organised with project management to make sure you’re not falling behind.

-To help you make a success of your renovation project from the get-go, here we lay out the top 10 renovation mistakes to avoid.
+To help you make a success of your house renovation from the get-go, here we lay out the top 10 renovation mistakes and how to avoid them to ensure a successful project.

 Not all homes have good renovation potential – you must take time to observe, research and understand the property before investing in it.
 To uncover a building that you can genuinely add value to, calculate whether the purchase price and cost of improvements is less than the predicted end value.